 Cellphone protection isn’t the most valuable perk in the credit card world, but it makes a big difference among balance transfer cards since it enhances their long-term value.
 In fact, the Wells Fargo Reflect’s stellar terms make it the best card with cellphone insurance with a balance transfer offer.

 My Wells Fargo Deals

-Although the Wells Fargo Reflect doesn’t have its own rewards program, you can log into your account and activate limited-time offers at specific merchants through My Wells Fargo Deals to earn cash back in the form of statement credits.
-It operates like Chase Offers and other card-linked programs, which allow you to earn up to a small, set amount of cash back at a select participating retailer before the offer cycles out and a new deal takes its place.
+Although the Wells Fargo Reflect doesn’t have its own rewards program, you can log into your account and activate limited-time offers at specific merchants through My Wells Fargo Deals to earn cash back as an account credit.
+It operates like Chase Offers and other card-linked programs, allowing you to earn up to a small, set amount of cash back at a select participating retailer before the offer cycles out and a new deal takes place.

 In the past, we’ve seen offers like 5 percent cash back at Starbucks and 20 percent back on eligible Kindle purchases, but don’t expect to earn mounds of rewards.
 There are usually very small reward caps (less than $10), but it’s enough to give your Reflect card a bit more purchase value in the long run.

 Like the Wells Fargo Platinum did before, the Reflect card carries a few standard-tier Visa Traditional benefits.
 Outside industry staple features like emergency cash disbursement, card replacement and travel and emergency assistance services, you can get a helping hand away from home with roadside dispatch assistance.
 The 24/7 pay-per-use service can get you back on the road if you need fuel, towing, a jump start and more — just call 1-800-847-2869.